KraXen72/crankshaft/README.md

 - please report any bugs/feature requests in the Issues.
 - feel free to submit pull requests, they will be merged as long as they support the client ideology.
 - we don't have a client discord server yet, but once there is one the link will be here => ____.

+## where to download?
+- releases will be in the Releases tab very soon